sundharwinston/JavascriptGrammer/views/Evaluation2/algorithm-pseudocode.md

 step 2: declare a two variable s_length and h_length for storing length of the array.

-step 3: check first array.length > second array.length if the condition is true then store greater length and smaller length.
+step 3: check first array.length > second array.length if the condition is true then store greater length and smaller length to variable. if the condition faild then go to else statement and store greater length and smaller length.

 step 4: declare for loop with initialize variable i = 0 , condition i<= greater length and i incremented by one.